 Aphid eggs can winter over and hatch out as winged females in the spring.
 And here’s a final aphid fact from the Encyclopedia Britannica: offspring born during the summer months don’t hatch from eggs.
 They are born live, ready to devour their plant hosts.

 An aphid infestation can destroy the plants you’ve worked so hard to cultivate.
 Aren’t you glad you’re ready to show them who’s boss?

 As fascinating as the aphid is, it can destroy plants if left unchecked.
 Those least likely to suffer are mature, healthy ones, especially native species.

 To inhibit an infestation, introduce predators and the foliage they thrive on, employ a strategy of companion planting, or consider shelter gardening, with added protection for plants.

 Walk your grounds daily and pinch off any eggs or aphids you spot.

-To remediate an infestation, try sticky solutions, a steady stream of water, horticultural oil, soap suds/insecticidal soap, diatomaceous earth, nematodes for the root variety, or pruning.
+To remediate an infestation, try sticky solutions, a steady stream of water, horticultural oil, soap suds or insecticidal soap, diatomaceous earth, beneficial nematodes for the root variety, or pruning.

 And if all else fails, remove a severely infested and damaged plant from the garden and dispose of it in the trash.

-It’s time to go outside and see if any pests are setting up housekeeping in the yard, but before you do, here’s one final point – per The Journal of Allergy and Clinical Immunology, some folks may be allergic to aphids, so if you have allergic tendencies like me, wear a mask when dealing with them.
+It’s time to go outside and see if any pests are setting up housekeeping in the yard, but before you do, here’s one final point – per The Journal of Allergy and Clinical Immunology, some folks may be allergic to aphids.
+If you have allergic tendencies like me, wear a mask when dealing with them.

 Have you managed aphids in your yard?
-Tell us your tips in the comments section below, and feel free to post photos on our Facebook page.
+Tell us your tips in the comments section below, and feel free to post photos!